SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 This issue is caused by a Picture in Picture regression introduced in iOS 26.
 Avoid dynamically changing the value of `VideoView.supportsPictureInPicture(_:)` or `SystemVideoView.supportsPictureInPicture(_:)` while a video view is visible.

+## The player may remain silent after toggling `isMuted` (FB21089410)

+Due to an `AVQueuePlayer` issue, toggling `isMuted` can cause the player to remain permanently silent.
+This occurs when playback is near the end of an item and another item is expected to play next as part of a playlist, or when a repeat mode is enabled.

+### Workaround

+No workaround is available yet.
+Audio is restored when transitioning between items, when the player is paused and resumed, or when a seek operation occurs.